 Trump Sonnets, Volume 5!

-Trump Sonnets, Volume 5 is back from the printer's and review copies will be available in July.
+Trump Sonnets, Volume 5 is back from the printer's and review copies have been available since July.
 Publication date is January 2021.
 Like the four prior Trump books, it's published by Ridgeway Press of Roseville, Michigan.
 This one's subtitle: His Early Virus Monologues.

 Here's how this came to be.

 Thursday evening, March 12, 2020, Ken Waldman arrived in Floyd VA to be with life and music partner, Lizzie Thompson.
 He'd just come from a March 9 & 10 visiting writer residency at Lamar University in Beaumont TX, which was preceded by a major literary arts gathering in San Antonio (where approximately half of the expected 12,000 attendees were no-shows).

 Lizzie & Ken managed one last show in Warrenton VA at a wonderful venue, Gloria's, where they were joined by fiddler and singer, Abigail Hobart.
 Then they enjoyed a weekend of errands in Virginia and North Carolina before everything shut down.
 Ken was supposed to leave Floyd on March 22 for a long week of office work before early April jobs in Tuscaloosa, Tallahassee, and New Orleans.
 Instead, facing cancellations (and as of April 21, all his live gigs have been cancelled through late August), he saw he was going to be in Floyd awhile with Lizzie, and he revised a poem he'd written years earlier, making it into something new and timely:

 For some, the tension rose by the minute,

 anxiety the product of nightmare